High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Targets and observations

 \subsubsection{HARPS spectroscopy}

 The High Accuracy Radial velocity Planet Searcher (HARPS) spectrograph \citep{2003_Harps} operates on the ESO 3.6\,m telescope at La Silla Observatory in Chile.
 This fiber-fed, cross-dispersed Echelle spectrograph delivers a resolving power of $\mathrm{R} \approx 120,000$ and maintains long-term stability at the $\sim$1\,m\,s$^{-1}$ level, enabling the characterisation of low-mass exoplanets.
 As part of the WINE survey, HARPS provided 26 out-of-transit spectra for TOI-4507, which serve to rule out a stellar-mass companion and validate the planetary nature of the signal (Table~\ref{tab:rv_measurements_toi-4507}).
-In-transit spectroscopy and Rossiter–McLaughlin modeling for this system will appear in Espinoza-Retamal et al. (in prep.).
+In-transit spectroscopy and Rossiter-McLaughlin modelling for this system have been published in \citet{Espinoza-Retamal_2026}.
 Additional HARPS observations were obtained for TOI-2404, complementing the FEROS and CORALIE data (Table~\ref{tab:rv_measurements_toi-2404}).